SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/install-syskit-point-on-azure-vm.md

 {% hint style="warning" %}
 **Please note!**
-To install SysKit Point, make sure to **enable RDP connection \(port 3389\)** that allows you to access your virtual machine.
-After the configuration, you can remove the inbound rule allowing RDP connection.
+To install SysKit Point, make sure that the **RDP connection \(port 3389\)** that allows you to access your virtual machine is enabled.
+After the configuration, the inbound rule allowing RDP connections can be removed.
 {% endhint %}

 1. **Connect to the Azure Virtual Machine** using RDP connection